 Contributors to Collisions

-There are three key, or rathe the only factors causing all this deaths and injuries.
+There are three key, or rather the only factors causing all these deaths and injuries.

 - Driver factor

 The Driver factor contributes to most local collisions.
 In addressing these Drivers need to fulfill three key parameters.

 Act correctly and timely